Moduli spaces of semiorthogonal decompositions in families: Introduction

-This is a finite connected \'etale cover of schemes, of degree~27, reflecting the~27~lines on a cubic surface.
-A celebrated classical result is that the monodromy group of this covering space is the Weyl group of type \( \mathbb{E} _{ 6 } \), which is responsible for all the different realisations of a cubic surface as blowups of \( \mathbb{P} ^{ 2 } \) in 6 points in general position.
+This is a finite \'etale cover of schemes, of degree~27, reflecting the~27~lines on a cubic surface.
+A celebrated classical result is that the monodromy group of this covering space is a subgroup of the Weyl group of type~$\mathrm{E}_6$, which is responsible for all the different realisations of a cubic surface as blowups of~$\mathbb{P}^2$ in 6 points in general position \cite{MR0552521}.

-As the structure sheaf of a \(-1\)\dash curve is an exceptional object of the bounded derived category of coherent sheaves of a surface, which hence induces a non-trivial semiorthogonal decomposition, the covering space \eqref{eq:moduli of lines} will be naturally included as a connected component of the moduli space of semiorthogonal decompositions associated to the family \( \cX \to U \).
-We will come back to this point in Section~\ref{section:del-pezzo-families}.
+As the structure sheaf of a $(-1)$-curve is an exceptional object of the bounded derived category of coherent sheaves of a surface, it induces a nontrivial semiorthogonal decomposition.
+The covering space \eqref{equation:fano-scheme-of-lines} will therefore be naturally included as a connected component of the moduli space of semiorthogonal decompositions associated to the family~$\cX\to U$, after a potential \'etale base change of $U$ killing the monodromy.
+We will come back to this point in \Cref{rmk:comments}\ref{item:not-zariski} and more extensively in \Cref{section:del-pezzo-families}.

-\subsubsection{Semiorthogonal decompositions in algebraic geometry}
+\subsubsection{\textbf{Semiorthogonal decompositions in algebraic geometry}}